dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/30y9zk5COqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In Anna's game, players can interact with a virtual fox by asking any question they think of:
+In Anna's game, players interact with a virtual fox by asking any question they think of:

 "Fox, can I have some coffee?"